 Your store’s sitemap is a list of its most important pages and is used by search bots to crawl your site.

 Check the XML sitemap listed in Google Search Console.
 If you don’t have one, you can create one using online tools or, if you’re still using WordPress, with one of several plugins.

 Make sure your sitemap contains all of your site’s most important pages, including all your category pages.
-Note, not every product page needs to be listed in your sitemap, as long as they can be found through one of the pages listed.
+Note that not every product page needs to be listed in your sitemap, as long as they can be found through one of the listed pages.
 Otherwise, most eCommerce sitemaps would be enormous.

 One of the most significant technical SEO errors is letting Google index more than one version of your site.
 Run a quick google search for your store.
 You should only see one variant of your domain appear, either:

 It doesn’t matter which you use, but if both are showing, you’re going to have severe duplicated content problems.
 So 301 redirect one to the other and check your work by entering the version you’re not using into your browser’s search bar.
 After that, it should automatically redirect to your chosen version.